bsul24/weather/README.md

 # Weather App

-A responsive weather forecast app built for The Odin Project.
+A responsive weather forecast app built with JavaScript, Webpack, and the Visual Crossing Weather API as part of The Odin Project curriculum.
 Users can search for a location, view current weather conditions, see a 7-day forecast, and toggle temperatures between Fahrenheit and Celsius.

 The app uses the Visual Crossing Weather API and updates the page theme and weather icons based on the returned conditions.